Jim Ratcliffe: Sport

-Ratcliffe is keen on sport and in 2013, he completed the Marathon Des Sables across the Sahara Desert, and he has founded a charity "Go Run for Fun", encouraging thousands of children aged between five and ten to get active by creating celebrity-driven events.
+Ratcliffe is keen on sport, and in 2013, he completed the Marathon Des Sables across the Sahara Desert.
+He has founded a charity "Go Run for Fun", encouraging thousands of children aged between five and ten to get active by creating celebrity-driven events.
 He supported the 2019 INEOS 1:59 Challenge, a successful effort by Eliud Kipchoge to run the classic marathon distance (42.195 kilometres or 26 miles 385 yards) under 2 hours.

 He purchased Lausanne-Sport, a Swiss Super League club, in 2017.
 Through INEOS, he bought Nice in 2019 from Chinese-American entrepreneur Chien Lee.

 Following the 2022 Russian invasion of Ukraine, sanctions on Roman Abramovich, long-term owner of Premier League side Chelsea, forced him to put the club up for sale.
 Ratcliffe made a £4.25 billion bid to buy the club but this was rejected.
 Chelsea FC were eventually sold to US businessman Todd Boehly.

 In August 2022, Ratcliffe expressed interest in buying the Premier League club Manchester United, a team he has supported since childhood.
 The following January, INEOS announced publicly that it had entered into the formal process of bidding for Manchester United, after the current owners announced it was looking for new investors.
 On 24 December 2023, Manchester United announced that Ratcliffe had acquired a 25 percent stake in the club, marking a significant development, as INEOS Sport assumed control over football operations.
 The purchase was completed in February 2024.
+He went on to oversee the culling of up to 450 jobs, as well as stopping the policy of free meals for club staff.